No. 25 Dayton beats Saint Louis 100-83, snaps a three-game road losing streak

 Gibson Jimerson scored 24 for the Billikens (11-19, 4-13), who are assured of their worst record in A-10 play in coach Travis Ford’s eight seasons.
 Terrence Hargrove Jr. added 17 points in his final home game for Saint Louis.

-Brea converted two free throws with 2:46 left in the first half to complete the run and pushed the lead to 42-28.
+Brea converted two free throws with 2:46 left in the first half to complete the run and push the lead to 42-28.

+“They had to make them, and they made us pay for every open shot.
+Every mistake that we made, they made us pay and they didn’t miss,” Ford said.
+“We ran into a bunch of shot-makers.
+They made shots tonight, but I think that’s a product of them having the early offensive rebounding that gave them confidence.”

+Kellen Thames had a pair of three-point plays — one on a stumbling fast-break layup and the other on an emphatic two-handed dunk — as Saint Louis whittled away at the lead with a 19-8 comeback, closing within 80-66 with 6:37 remaining.
+Brea answered with a 3-pointer and the Flyers later hit 3-pointers on three straight possessions.

 THE TAKEAWAY

 Dayton showed it can be dominant despite playing without its top point guards.
 Malachi Smith, the original starter, suffered a season-ending knee injury in the Flyers’ opener.
-That force Brea, the nation’s leader in 3-point shooting percentage, into the starting role, with Brady Uhl helping out off the bench.
+That forced Brea into the starting role, with Brady Uhl helping out off the bench.

+“I thought other guys stepped into those different roles and did a really good job tonight,” Grant said.

 UP NEXT:

-Dayton: Closes out the regular season at home against VCU on Friday.
+Dayton: Attempts to close out a perfect home record against VCU on Friday.

 Saint Louis: At St. Bonaventure on Saturday in its regular-season finale.